triplepoint/web_development_vm_how_to/development_vm.md

         address fe80::0038:000B
         netmask 64
     ```
-- Reboot the machine and verify that `ifconfig` now shows `eth1` with the ip address chosen above.
+- Reboot the machine and verify that `ifconfig` now shows `eth1` with the ip address chosen above
 - At this point you should be able to ssh into the the guest from the host using the IP address chosen above (in my case, `192.168.56.11`).
 On subsequent VM startups you should be able to start it headless with:

     ``` bash